 Toubkal Refuge Accommodation

 The Toubkal Refuge is the main overnight base before the summit climb.
 It offers simple dormitory-style accommodation shared with other trekkers.
+It is not fancy, but it is part of the Toubkal experience.

 The refuge is not a luxury hotel, but it gives hikers a practical and comfortable place to rest before summit day.